sbrahul/SimpleDnsServer/README.md

 # SimpleDnsServer

-A simple DNS server that supports A(IPv4)/AAAA(IPv6)/PTR(reverse lookup) queries.
+A simple DNS server that supports A (IPv4), AAAA (IPv6) and PTR (reverse lookup) queries.

 ## Installation

 A simple makefile is included in the project.
 Run the `make` command to compile. `make install` will install the executable in /usr/local/bin by default.
+For cross-compilation or custom compilers, set the environment variable CXX and CFLAGS with the required value.

 ```bash
 make           ## compile only